rchain/architecture-docs/execution_model/rhovm.rst

 To begin, a client writes a program (contract) in Rholang.
 The contract is compiled into bytecode and fed to the **Rho Virtual Machine** (RhoVM).

-It's useful to reiterate that each virtual machine corresponds to a finite state transition table.
-Given a machine state configuration, and a legal transitions, the machine runs to it's next state, where it (maybe) awaits further instructions.
-In the case of the RhoVM, state configuration and transitions are expressed in bytecode.
-The VM applies the bytecode it's been fed to update it's state configuration.
+It's useful to reiterate that each virtual machine corresponds to a state transition table.
+Given a machine state configuration, and a legal transition, the machine runs to it's next state.
+In the case of the RhoVM, state configurations and transitions are expressed in bytecode.
+The bytecode given to the VM is applied to update the VM's state configuration.

+<bytecode, state> -> <bytecode', state'>

+The two main dynamic qualities of a program at runtime are *environment* and *state*, which are the binding of names to locations and of locations to values, respectively.

+[ State diagram ]

-State transitions in RhoVM are realized by the rho-calculus I/O reduction semantics, which consist of a basic substitution rule:
+Each instance of the VM maintains a set of environments into which the bindings of locations to values will be committed.
+Commits its are realized by the rho-calculus I/O reduction semantics, which consist of a single substitution/evaluation rule:

 ::